mitmath/julia-mit/README.md

 * `add julia` and make sure IJulia is installed as above.

-* Quit Julia and type (at the Athena prompt): `ipython notebook --no-browser`  ... unfortunately, this won't work until Athena installs a newer version of `ipython`.
-Instead of `ipython`, you can find the `jupyter notebook` command that Julia installs by running `using IJulia; join(IJulia.notebook_cmd, " ")` in Julia.
+* Quit Julia and type (at the Athena prompt): `jupyter notebook --no-browser`  ... unfortunately, this won't work until Athena installs a newer version of `jupyter`.

 * In your ordinary web browser, type `localhost:8778` in the address bar.